eldstal/eldstal.github.io/src/index.md

 $(include "cve.md")

+# Bugs for Charity
+Via bug bounty programs, I've generated $500 for charity.
+By matching funds, Google VRP has generously provided an additional $500 of donations.

+These donations have been made to the [National Network of Abortion Funds](https://abortionfunds.org).

 # Research and Education

 ## Publications
 The following is a list of my academic publications, to date:

 <div class="nojust">

+FlatPack: Flexible Compaction of Compressed Memory\
+**Albin Eldstål-Ahrens**, Angelos Arelakis, Ioannis Sourdis\
+International Conference on Parallel Architectures and Compilation Techniques (PACT), 2022

 [ [PDF](https://research.chalmers.se/publication/528343/file/528343_fulltext.pdf) ]
 [ [URL](https://research.chalmers.se/publication/528343) ]